MiniFate/MiniFate/_chapters/03-character-creation.md

 and unexpected ways.-->

 <!-- TODO: Can we make this POP as much as the first sentence above? -->
-The PC's second Aspect is their Trouble; it describes the sort of things that get in the PC's way and make their story interesting.
-The trouble Aspect should not necessarily be the thing that is most likely to cause the PC trouble, especially if it would be boring to deal with in game.
-Instead, a PC's trouble Aspect is a good way for the player to indicate what sort of problems they would find interesting to deal with.
+The PC's second aspect is their Trouble; it describes the sort of things that get in the PC's way and make their story interesting.
+The trouble aspect should not necessarily be the thing that is most likely to cause the PC trouble, especially if it would be boring to deal with in game.
+Instead, a PC's trouble aspect is a good way for the player to indicate what sort of problems they would find interesting to deal with.

 A hardboiled detective might drink excessively, but ~~Can't Resist a